-We study four models and the fastest known algorithm in each model - 3 rounds for ES ([11]), 3 for $\Diamond LM$ ([18]), 4 with stable leader for $\Diamond WLM$ (Section 3), and 5 for $\Diamond AFM$ ([18]).
+We study four models and the fastest known algorithm in each model - 3 rounds for ES ([12]), 3 for $\Diamond LM$ ([19]), 4 with stable leader for $\Diamond WLM$ (Section IV), and 5 for $\Diamond AFM$ ([19]).

 In this section we model link failure probabilities as Independent and Identically Distributed (IID) Bernoulli random variables.
 By "link failure" we mean that the link fails to deliver a message in the same round in which it is sent.
 We assume that processes proceed in synchronized rounds, although this is not required for correctness, and focus on runs with no process failures, which are common in practice.
-Additionally, we do not take the cost of leader election into account, since we assume a stable leader, i.e., a leader that is seldom re-elected (e.g., [23, 1]).
+Additionally, we do not take the cost of leader election into account, since we assume a stable leader, i.e., a leader that is seldom re-elected (e.g., [24], [1]).
 Such a leader can persist throughout numerous instances of consensus.

 We denote the probability that a message arrives on time by p.
 For simplicity, we do not treat a process' link with itself differently than other links.
 Our metric in this section is number of rounds until global decision.
 The length of each round is the time needed to satisfy p, and it is the same for all algorithms we deal with, while the number of rounds depends on the algorithm.
-In Section 5.3 we investigate the effect of changing the explicit time length of each round on the overall decision time in each model.
+In Section VII-B we investigate the effect of changing the explicit time length of each round on the overall decision time in each model.

-4.1 Mathematical Analysis
+A. Mathematical Analysis

-All communication in some single round k can be represented as an n by n matrix A, where the rows are the destination process indices, the columns are the source process indices, and each entry $A{i,j}$ is 0 if a message sent by p_i to p_i does not arrive in round k, and 1 if it does reach p_i in round k. p is the probability of any entry $A{i,j}$ to be 1.
+All communication in some single round k can be represented as an n by n matrix A, where the rows are the destination process indices, the columns are the source process indices, and each entry $A{i,j}$ is 0 if a message sent by p_j to p_i does not arrive in round k, and 1 if it does reach p_i in round k. p is the probability of any entry $A{i,j}$ to be 1.
 Note that our protocol for $\Diamond WLM$ may not send messages on some links.
 If a message is not sent, we denote the corresponding entry in A by \perp .
 We define random variables for decision time in different models subscripted by the model name, e.g., D{ES} is the total number of rounds until decision (including the time until stabilization) in ES.
-We denote by P_M (e.g., P{AFM}) the probability of a communication round to satisfy the requirements of model M.
+We denote by P_M (e.g., P{AFM}) the coverage of model M, i.e., the probability that a communication round satisfies the requirements of M. Below we assume a fixed n, and show the asymptotic analysis in Appendix III.